Please enable JavaScript to ensure auto alt text generation works properly

 Actively seek feedback from employees across different departments and backgrounds.
 This helps in identifying language and criteria that may need adjustment to ensure inclusivity.

-Employ hiring software that assesses language for potential biases.
-These tools offer suggestions for more inclusive phrasing, helping create job descriptions that are equitable and engaging.
+Employ tools that flag language patterns associated with lower application rates from certain groups.
+These tools offer suggestions for clearer, more accessible phrasing, helping create job descriptions that invite a wider range of candidates.

 2. Continuous learning and improvement

-Educating hiring managers on the significance of inclusivity in job descriptions is essential.
+Educating recruiting leaders on the significance of inclusivity in job descriptions is essential.
 Providing resources and training empowers them to write postings that appeal to diverse candidates.
 This foundational knowledge supports a recruitment process that values and nurtures diverse talent, driving organizational success.